ghazthiskc19/CRUD-BASIS-DATA/README.md

 ### Common Issues:

 1.  **Database Connection Error**
-    - Make sure SQL Server is running on the server (`RIFQI\\MSSQLSERVER01`).
+    - Ensure your local SQL Server instance is running.
+    - Verify the **Instance Name** in your `app.py` connection string matches your local SQL Server instance name.
+    - If using SQL Server Authentication, ensure the user (`flaskuser`) and password (`database_191025`) are correct and the user has permissions to the `MyFlaskDB` database.
-    - Ensure **ODBC Driver 18 for SQL Server** is installed on your machine.
+    - Ensure **ODBC Driver 18 for SQL Server** is installed.
-    - Verify your connection setup by following the steps in the "Verifying Database Connection (Optional)" section above. **Make sure to check "Trust server certificate" if you encounter SSL errors.** If the test fails there, the issue is with the driver or server connection, not the Python code.
+    - Use the steps in "Verifying Database Connection (Optional)" to test the connection outside of the application. **Make sure to check "Trust server certificate" if you encounter SSL errors during the test.**
-    - Check if you can connect to the server using SSMS with the provided credentials (`flaskuser`/`database_191025`).
-    - Verify network connectivity to the database server (e.g., can you ping the server machine).
+    - Check Windows Firewall on your local machine (though usually less of an issue for `localhost` connections).

 2.  **Module Not Found Error**
     - Make sure virtual environment is activated.